 \subsection{Treatment of halo quenching}

-The main quenching mechanism that we consider in this paper is the halo quenching (e.g., \citealt{birnboim_2003, keres_2005, dekel_2006, dekel_2008}).
-The aforementioned works have shown that in massive haloes (e.g., massive galaxies, groups, lately formed clusters) the supersonic infalling gas gets shock-heated at the virial temperature, heating the interstellar medium and preventing gas from cooling and triggering star formation.
-On the other hand, below this threshold rapid cooling dominates over the shock gas pressure. \citet{birnboim_2003} and \citet{dekel_2006} computed the typical threshold halo mass (known as golden halo mass), being equal to $M_{\rm h,lim} \sim 10^{12} \, M_\odot$.
+The main quenching mechanism that we consider in this paper is the halo quenching (e.g. \citealt{birnboim_2003, keres_2005, dekel_2006, dekel_2008}).
+The aforementioned works have shown that in massive haloes (e.g. massive galaxies, groups, lately formed clusters) the supersonic infalling gas becomes shock-heated at the virial temperature, heating the interstellar medium and preventing gas from cooling and triggering star formation.
+On the other hand, below this threshold rapid cooling dominates over the shock gas pressure. \citet{birnboim_2003} and \citet{dekel_2006} computed the typical threshold halo mass (known as golden halo mass) as being equal to $M_{\rm h,lim} \sim 10^{12} \, M_\odot$.

-As described in Sect. \ref{sec_method_grow_Mstar}, for each galaxy in our catalogue, we assign the SFR via the SFR-HAR relation computed via abundance matching, and we integrate the SFR across cosmic time to build up the stellar mass of each galaxy.
-Then, we truncate the star formation when the dark matter halo mass exceeds the threshold value $M_{\rm h,lim}$ and we label the galaxy as quenched.
-Since physically not all galaxies quench when their host halo reach exactly $M_{\rm h,lim} \sim 10^{12} \, M_\odot$, we include some dispersion around this quenching halo mass, for which we found a value of $0.4$ dex to best suit the outputs to data.
-By increasing or decreasing such parameter, the shape of the quenched fractions as a function of stellar mass would simply flatten or sharpen.
+As described in Sect. \ref{sec_method_grow_Mstar}, for each galaxy in our catalogue, we assigned the SFR via the SFR-HAR relation computed via abundance matching, and we integrated the SFR across cosmic time to build up the stellar mass of each galaxy.
+Then, we truncated the star formation when the dark matter halo mass exceeded the threshold value $M_{\rm h,lim}$ and we labelled the galaxy as quenched.
+Since physically not all galaxies quench when their host halo reaches exactly $M_{\rm h,lim} \sim 10^{12} \, M_\odot$, we included some dispersion around this quenching halo mass, for which we found a value of $0.4$ dex to best suit the outputs to the data.
+By increasing or decreasing this parameter the shape of the quenched fractions as a function of stellar mass would simply flatten or sharpen.